National Parks of the Tweed Volcano Region

 WOLLUMBIN (MOUNT WARNING) NATIONAL PARK (2,380 ha)

-Closed park: Wollumbin (Mount Warning) summit track will remain closed pending the development of a Memorandum of Understanding and further joint management arrangements, with future management of the park to be guided by Aboriginal custodians.
+Closed: Wollumbin (Mount Warning) summit track remains closed pending the development of a Memorandum of Understanding and further joint management arrangements, with future management of the park to be guided by Aboriginal custodians.
 (NSWNPWS Last reviewed: Fri 30 Jun 2023, 5.48pm)

-Parts of Wollumbin National Park, excluding Wollumbin Mount Warning Summit track and Aboriginal Place, have now reopened.
+Other parts of Wollumbin National Park, have now reopened.
 This includes Korrumbyn Creek picnic area, Lyrebird walking track, and visitor facilities at Breakfast Creek.
-Please note there is limited parking available.

 Gates will be shut at night (5pm winter, 6pm daylight savings time).

-See also Big Volcano Visitor Guide - Campgrounds.
+See also Big Volcano Visitor Guide - Campgrounds, and Uki Village

 This park protects the mountain summit of Wollumbin-Mount Warning, an iconic landmark of the Northern Rivers region.
 The mountain is the remnant central vent of an ancient volcano, and has a dual name 1.